FrendsPlatform/FrendsTemplates/Templates/E-Commerce/Magento/Magento to Zoho CRM - Products/long-description.md

-This template process retrieves products from Magento and either inserts or updates them in Zoho CRM.
+This template process retrieves product data from Adobe Commerce / Magento and either inserts or updates each product in Zoho CRM.

 ![Template](assets/Magento_to_Zoho_CRM_-_Products.svg)